 This is unlike chlorine bleach that can only penetrate non-porous materials or surfaces.
 Bleach also causes fumes when used.

-How Do I Stop Mold Growing In My Shower?
+How Do You Stop Mold Growing In Your Shower?

 To stop mold growing in your shower, do the following: